microsoft/acceleratoRs/CreditRiskPrediction/README.md

 ## Modeling

 1. Traditional logistic regression model with L1 regularization are built as a baseline.
-2. Machine learning models, such as gradiant boosting and random forest, or their ensembles, are fine tuned to compare the performance at various aspects.
+2. Machine learning models, such as gradient boosting and random forest, or their ensembles, are fine tuned to compare the performance at various aspects.
 3. Innovative convolutionary hotspot method will be pursued in the near future.

 ## Scalability